Last Updated: May 11, 2020; 7:56 a.m.

-- All spring season practices, Unified league play, regional competitions, and other events involving our athletes are canceled.
-The 2020 State Spring Games (June 5-7) is canceled.
-Please read our full statement here.
+- UPDATED: All practices, Unified league play, regional competitions, and other events involving our athletes are canceled.
+The 2020 State Spring Games (June 5-7) and the 2020 State Summer Games (August 21-23) are canceled.
+Please read our updated statement here.

 - In lieu of in-person training/practice sessions, we encourage home training.
 Please see the Resources section below.

 - We encourage people to let Special Olympics Washington know if they know of any athletes, coaches, volunteers, or family members who test positive for the virus.

 For FAQs related to the cancellation of Special Olympics Washington’s practices and regional competitions, State Spring Games, and State Summer Games please read this.

 For a general overview of the coronavirus outbreak and what you can do to protect yourself, please visit the Special Olympics International website.

 State of Washington – Spread the Facts

 Bookmark this page for the latest information on the State of Washington’s response to the coronavirus outbreak: https://coronavirus.wa.gov/spread-facts

 DSHS Response to Coronavirus Outbreak